 Be super-duper cautious.
 Don’t rock the boat.
 Keep it under the radar.
 Send up no red flags.
 Milk toast all the way.
 That’s the environment my boss wanted and needed.
 It was, you see, an election year.
 His strategy: No news about his department was good news.
 Those factors impacted the projects selected, the reports released, events attended and briefing points (which was the art of saying something without saying anything).

 The political environment is only one outside influence beyond the data that impacts your organization’s trajectory.
 For example, within the growing cannabis industry, understanding how the best trade associations may affect your sales output is vital, as their strategies in marketing can directly affect your reach.
+The cannabis industry is a very good example of growing and changing businesses in a more progressive society.
+Production equipment like a Rosin Press and warehouse spaces are used differently than what they were initially used for, which means businesses are adapting, so others must adapt too, otherwise they risk being left behind.
+The existence of specialized hemp banking signifies that the cannabis industry is here to stay and grow in a lucrative manner.
 While these influences may seem tangential, they are serious business to others and impact your organization in a very real way.
 What are they for your organization?
 And how are you tracking them?

 In order for your organization to stay relevant, here are five factors to consider, along with methods to keep you on top of the game.